Three Common Microbiological Testing Methods for Food Products

 Do you think microbiological testing of foods can guarantee 100% safety?

 Common Test Methods

-Although a wide range of technologies are used for the identification and verification of microorganisms, but among these technologies, three types of method are commercially popular.
+Although a wide range of technologies is used for the identification and verification of microorganisms, among these technologies, three types of methods are commercially popular.

 Traditionally, cultural techniques have been the tests of choice for both ready-to-eat foods and fresh produce.
 However, today immunoassay and PCR methods are more accepted than cultural methods, because recent developments of newer testing methods and validation studies have demonstrated that cultural methods aren't suitable for all food groups.

 - Different methods are involved in culturing techniques.
 For identification and detection of microorganisms in cultures, both liquid and solid culture media are employed.

 - Microscopes are usually used to detect microbes in cultures, and biochemical and serological techniques are used to differentiate various organisms.